yoo2001818/query-planner/DESIGN.md

 Nested join is slow, but it can handle all cases.

 ## Aggregation
+Aggregation should be done in last level - since everything has to be read, sorting / limiting is not applicable, but it can be sorted to group by columns, which is really helpful - it should try to sort the columns without explicit sorting first.
+Then, it should use hash join for aggregation.

+Aggregation can be various, however, nothing changes the fact that every row has to be scanned.

 ## Sorting
 Sorting should be avoided for many cases since it makes a query really slow.

+It should use quicksort for primary sorting method.

 ## Limiting
+If sorting is required and limit is specified, we can use quick select algorithm to limit the searching.
+However, this is not possible if bitmap scan is required.

 **BELOW DETAILS ARE DEPRECATED AND WILL BE REMOVED**